MycroftAI/.github/CONTRIBUTING.md

 As mentioned above you can remove this virtual environment by simply deleting the `.venv` directory that we created it in.

 #### Running the setup script
 Most of our Python projects provide a `setup.py` file that contains the instructions for what's included and how it should be installed.
-This means that setup requires a single command:
+This means that setting them up for development purposes can generally be done with a single command:

 ```shell
 python setup.py install    # Run the setup script